FG-s-Modlists/FGs-Modlists-Site/content/en/masterstroke/customizing.md

 If you'd like the make the list more (or less) difficult, you'll need to tweak a few things.
 You can also experiment with these settings if you'd like to tweak your experience.

-### Engarde
-- Stamina
-  - Souls-like Stamina: Enabled

-This adds a mechanic where using weapons consumes stamina during combat.
-It makes stamina management even more important and more Souls-like.

 ### Milk Addict
 In this MCM you can tweak various features regarding becoming addicted to milk/lactacid.
 You can make it so you become addicted much faster or much slower.